+This Hamantaschen recipe makes a not-so-classic Hamantaschen dough and three amazing fillings: citrus curd, Nutella, and fruit paste.
 Hamantaschen are traditionally made for the holiday of Purim, which usually falls in March of the year on the solar calendar.
 They are instantly recognizable by their triangle shape, folded dough, and sweet filling.
-My recipe makes a not-so-classic hamantaschen dough and gives you three amazing options for the filling: citrus curd, Nutella, and fruit paste.

-Hamantaschen are small triangle shaped cookie-pastries, made from a vanilla dough folded inwards to make a small nest in the center for a filling to be placed.
+Hamantaschen are small triangle-shaped cookie-pastries, made from vanilla dough folded inwards to make a small nest in the center for a filling to be placed.
 They are a Jewish dessert made for the holiday of Purim.
-Classic Hamantaschen contain poppy seeds and have a fruit filling, but you can fill them with whatever you like.
+Classic Hamantaschen contain poppy seeds or have a fruit filling like apricot, but you can fill them with whatever you like.

 In the Book of Esther, a villain named 'Haman' intended to kill the Jewish people, but was thwarted and the holiday of Purim thus celebrates the saving of the Jewish people.
 His name lends itself to the 'haman' in Hamantaschen.
 The latter part has a few interpretations, the most common stating that 'tash' or 'taschen' means pocket, to indicate the folding of the dough to make a pocket.
 Another interpretation is that 'tash' in Hebrew means 'weaken' or 'weakening', referring to the weakening of the villain Haman.

-For the shape of Hamantaschen, some say the triangle shape represents Haman's hat, which had three corners.
-Some say the triangle shape represents Haman's ears, to signify how Haman's ears were cut off before hanging for his crimes.
-On a more practical note though, the triangle shape does a stellar job of holding in the filling!
+Some say the triangle shape of this cookie represents Haman’s hat, which had three corners.
+Some say the triangle shape represents Haman’s ears, to signify how Haman’s ears were cut off before hanging for his crimes.
+On a more practical note, the triangle shape does a stellar job of holding in the filling!

 If you're looking to make more Jewish recipes and desserts, these are some of my favorites: